-The Best Family Hikes in Breckenridge Colorado
+The Best Family Hikes in Breckenridge, Colorado

 People enjoy hiking for many different reasons.
-Some crave the workout, others like to explore and take in fantastic mountain views and many just enjoy an activity the whole family can share together.
+Some crave the workout.
+Others like to explore and take in fantastic mountain views.
+And many just enjoy an activity the whole family can share together.

-Iowa Mine Trail
+Breckenridge’s Iowa Hill Mine Hike

-To get there: head North on Highway 9 out of town.
+Head North on Highway 9 out of town.
 Turn left onto Valley Brook Road at the 2nd stop light after the roundabout and then right onto Airport Rd.
 The trail head will be .25 miles down on the left.
 There is a dirt lot for parking.

 Sawmill Creek Trail

 Follow this shaded trail about a mile and end up at the gorgeous Sawmill Reservoir!
 It’s an easy afternoon hike to take with the family.
 Pack a lunch and have a picnic at the Reservoir with views of Breckenridge and the 10-Mile Mountain Range that surrounds you.

 What Is The Sawmill Creek Trail Hike Like?